 From SWOT analysis to TOWS analysis

 A list of strengths, weaknesses, opportunities, and threats creates a simple business guide, but you will want to take this step one step further to create the strategy and the plans to improve your business by learning how to complete a personal SWOT analysis.

 The exercise you are about to perform is called a TOWS analysis.
-It helps you connect your analysis into each quadrant.
+It helps you connect your analysis to each quadrant.
 You will work around a square, combining data from two quadrants to create an operational strategy to learn how SWOT analysis is used in business.

 Since SWOT analysis is unique to every business, we can only give a few general pointers.
 However, there are many things that can be done to increase the quality of your SWOT.

-Follow these tips and use them in SWOT analysis in the following example, and learn how to write a personal SWOT analysis.
+Follow these tips and use them in the SWOT analysis in the following example, and learn how to write a personal SWOT analysis.

-Critical success relates to the strength and weakness of the cause,
+- Critical success relates to the strength and weaknesses of the cause,

-Strengths and weaknesses are internal to the business and regulatory.
+Strengths and weaknesses are internal to the business and regulations.
 On the contrary, there are uncontrollable external forces that operate on the situation of opportunity and threat and learn how to use a SWOT.

 We are often mistaken for this part of the exercise.
 To clarify: